Our webstore uses cookies to offer a better user experience and we recommend you to accept their use to fully enjoy your navigation.

 They are available for sale on our online shop and the official shop of the Vendée globe 2020.

-Our Ecume model will also take off on board L’Occitane en Provence with Armel Tripon whose home port is located very close to us, in la Trinité-sur-Mer.
+Our Ecume model will also take off on board L’Occitane en Provence with Armel Tripon whose home port is located very close to us, in la Trinité-sur-Mer

-Inspired by the colours of the boat, this model exclusively dedicated to Armel and his team is made with high performance technical glass adapted to the constraints of navigation.
+Inspired by the colours of the boat, this model exclusively dedicated to Armel and his team is made with

 Labelled Origine France Garantie, they were manufactured by our French glass partner, Dalloz Creations.